are awesome!

 Oohh...this is definitely in my "to make" list now...hot chocolate souffle!!

 This is what I served under the salmon and chicken.
-This is a recipe from Bonnie, but I'm again not sure where it came from before there.
+This is a recipe from Epicurious.
 The lemon oregano oil smells fantastic.
 I kept stirring it and breathing in the aroma because it smelled so great.
 I haven't yet decided what I'm going to do with the rest of it, but I'll find something.
 Definitely worth it and worth hunting down fresh basil--definitely go for the fresh rather than dried for this one.
 I did used a sprinkle of dried oregano though. (same picture as before)

 Israeli couscous with lemon oregano oil